MindscapeHQ/raygun4net/Mindscape.Raygun4Net.AspNetCore/README.md

 Version numbering
 -----------------

-You can provide an application version value through `RaygunSettings`:
+By default, Raygun4Net will attempt to set `ApplicationVersion` from the entry assembly.
+It is possible to override this by providing a version through `RaygunSettings`:

 ```json
 "RaygunSettings": {
   "ApplicationVersion": "1.0.0.0"